-St. Olaf College has an active chapter of Eta Sigma Phi, the national Classics honor society.
+St. Olaf College has an active chapter (Delta Chi) of Eta Sigma Phi, the national Classics honor society.
 Students enrolled in the fourth semester of Greek or Latin are eligible to be elected.
-Eta Sigma Phi sponsors Greek and Latin translation contests in which St. Olaf students have won prizes annually since 1980.
+Delta Chi has twice hosted the the Eta Sigma Phi national convention (1985 and 2005) and will do so again on March 22-24, 2019.

-Every two years St. Olaf students stage a Latin play in a musical mixture of Latin and English, taking the show on the road to other schools and colleges in the area.
-Guest lectures, films, athletic contests, and a weekly “Classics Conversation Table” are among the many co-curricular events that Classics students at St. Olaf enjoy.
+Every two years St. Olaf students stage an ancient Latin or Greek play in a musical mixture of Latin/Greek and English, taking the show on the road to other schools and colleges in the area.
+Guest lectures, films, athletic contests, caroling, a lamb roast, and a weekly “Classics Conversation Table” are among the many co-curricular events that Classics students at St. Olaf enjoy.

-St. Olaf graduates are currently enrolled in M.A., M.A.T., or Ph.D. programs in Classics or Classical Archaeology at Indiana University, Pennsylvania State University, the University of British Columbia, the University of California-Los Angeles, the University of Colorado, the University of Georgia, the University of Massachusetts-Amherst, and the University of Virginia.
-One student is pursuing a Master’s degree in Medieval and Renaissance Studies at the University of Glasgow.
+St. Olaf graduates have recently completed or are currently enrolled in M.A., M.A.T., or Ph.D. programs in Classics, Archaeology, Near Eastern Studies, or Medieval Studies at Indiana University, Pennsylvania State University, the University of Arizona, the University of British Columbia, the University of California-Los Angeles, the University of Chicago, the University of Colorado-Boulder, the University of Georgia, the University of Massachusetts-Amherst, the University of Glasgow, the University of Illinois-Urbana/Champaign, the University of Limerick, the University of Minnesota, the University of Southampton, the University of Texas, and the University of Virginia.